MatrixMind-cloud/azure-arc-hybrid-cloud-demo/README.md

 * Start the machine you want to try out: `./vagrant.sh up <machine_name>`

 * Destroy a machine: `./vagrant.sh destroy <machine_name>`

+> On-AWS Cross-Cloud simulation

+This part of the project is Terraform based and deploys the following components:

+* AWS VPC with 2 subnets (public + private)
+* Internet Gateway for the public subnet
+* NAT Gateway for the private subnet
+* Bastion Instance with public IP in public subnet
+* Windows 2019 Base server Instance in private subnet
+* Security Groups for each Instance type and cross-Instance access

+Working in the subfolder `on-aws`, copy the `settings.auto.tfvars.dist` to `settings.auto.tfvars` and fill in the details for your deployment.

+This Terraform project used local state only for the demo, keep that in mind!

+Quick deploy via:
+* `terraform init`
+* `terraform plan -out tfplan`
+* `terraform apply tfplan`

+---

 ## Azure Services Integration